Frequently Asked Questions

 Question: What is the white powder that is appearing on some areas of the concrete floor and walls?

-Answer: The white powder is caused by salts in the concrete mix that are carried to the surface with evaporation of moisture during the curing process.
-This will leave a salt deposit, which easily can be brushed off.
-The appearance of the white powder does not affect the strength or performance of the concrete and should cease to form after the concrete has totally cured.
+Answer: The white powder, known as efflorescence, is caused by salts in the concrete mix that are brought to the surface as moisture evaporates during the curing process.
+This is a normal occurrence and leaves a harmless salt deposit that can easily be brushed off.
+Efflorescence does not impact the strength or performance of the concrete and typically stops forming once the curing process is complete.
+Regular sweeping or light cleaning can help remove the deposits as they appear.

-Question: Why are the driveway, basement floor, garage floor, and sidewalk developing cracks?
-Is this cause for concern?
+Question: Why are cracks developing in the driveway, basement floor, garage floor, and sidewalk?
+Should I be concerned?

-Question: Why is my exposed aggregate driveway not shiny like it was when we took occupancy?
+Question: Why isn’t my exposed aggregate driveway as shiny as it was when we first moved in?

 Question: Why is my driveway having small pieces flake off (spalling)?